gyshz/Exchange/README.md

 Exchange
 ===========

-An Android application to exchange Business cards based on Wifi-Direct technology
+An Android application for exchange Business cards based on Wifi-Direct technology